-There are several possible risks which include bacterial contamination, parasites, internal damage and inadequate or too many nutrients.
+There are several potential risks, which include bacterial contamination, parasites, internal damage and inadequate or too many nutrients.

-All meat will have some bacteria in it; however, high levels and certain strains of bacteria can result in sickness.
-Common pathogens include salmonella, e-Coli, listeria, Clostridium, and Campylobacter.
+All meat will have some bacteria in it; however, high levels and certain strains of bacteria can cause sickness.
+Common pathogens include salmonella, E. coli, listeria, Clostridium, and Campylobacter.

-Toxoplasmosis Gondii is an intracellular parasite which infects multiple warm-blooded mammals.
+Toxoplasmosis gondii is an intracellular parasite that infects multiple warm-blooded mammals.
 Cats are the definitive host, meaning that the parasite can only reproduce in the cat.
-Cats become infected either by consuming prey or meat which contain the cysts of the parasite or by ingesting cysts which pass out of the cat via the feces.
-Infection in cats usually causes no symptoms at all; however, the concern with this particular parasite is the ability to cause congenital disabilities to unborn human babies if the mother becomes infected during pregnancy.
+Cats become infected either by consuming prey or meat which contains the cysts of the parasite or by ingesting cysts that pass out of the cat via the feces.
+Infection in cats usually causes no symptoms at all; however, the concern with this parasite is the ability to cause congenital disabilities to unborn human babies if the mother becomes infected during pregnancy.

 Freezing meat for at least 24 hours can kill most parasites.
 When defrosting, remove from the freezer and refrigerate until thawed through.
 Never defrost meat at room temperature.

-A cat fed on a raw diet only is not getting this calcium and will need supplementation which is where it gets a little tricky.
-Phosphorous is another mineral which is stored in the bones and is responsible for bone strength, repair, and maintenance of tissues and is an integral structural component of DNA and RNA.
+A cat fed on a raw diet only is not getting this calcium and will need supplementation, which is where it gets a little tricky.
+Phosphorous is another mineral that is stored in the bones and handles bone strength, repair, and maintenance of tissues and is an integral structural component of DNA and RNA.
 The recommended calcium to phosphorous (Ca:P) level is approximately 1.2:1.
 So 1.2 units of calcium for every 1 unit of phosphorous.
 If phosphorous levels are higher, calcium absorption can become impaired.
 Meat contains high levels of phosphorous but low levels of calcium, so a cat fed raw meat only without bones (or supplementation) can develop low calcium levels.
-There are several options here to meet the 1.2:1 ratio your cat requires, you can add raw bones to your cat’s diet, bonemeal, supplement with calcium or add ground up eggshells to your cat’s food.
+There are several options here to meet the 1.2:1 ratio your cat requires; you can add raw bones to your cat’s diet, bonemeal, supplement with calcium or add ground up eggshells to your cat’s food.

 High levels of vitamin A are toxic to the liver, the primary storage site of the vitamin.
-Diets high in vitamin A are usually due to ingestion of large quantities of liver.
-Hypervitaminosis A can lead to the following:
+Diets high in vitamin A are usually due to the ingestion of large quantities of liver.
+Hypervitaminosis A can lead to:

 - Excess bone formation (exostosis), particularly in adult cats.
 The cervical/thoracic spine and joints are particularly affected.
 Over a prolonged period, complete fusion of the spine can develop.